 No, this doesn’t have anything to do with vision.
-But to be energy-efficient with your heater service, you can use the 20-20 rule.
+But to be energy-efficient with heating service, you can use the 20-20 rule.
 That is, turn on your heater 20 minutes before you arrive home from work, and turn off your heater 20 minutes after you go to sleep.
-This is because it will take approximately 20 minutes before a space warms up using a heater, so this will give your house enough time to warm up.
+This is because it will take approximately 20 minutes before space warms up using a heater, so this will give your house enough time to warm up.

 To turn your central heating system on and off at the right time, invest in a smart thermostat that lets you adjust the temperature settings of your heater wherever you are at any time, or do it old school and use a timer.